 GeneCards Summary for KCNN2 Gene

 KCNN2 (Potassium Calcium-Activated Channel Subfamily N Member 2) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Bile secretion.
+Among its related pathways are Bile secretion and Insulin secretion.
 GO annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is KCNN1.

 UniProtKB/Swiss-Prot for KCNN2 Gene